fullstack-development/react-redux-starter-kit/docs/en/feature/multi-instance-feature.md

       ```
    - mapDispatchToProps function (written just like one for the regular `connect`);

    A component wrapped with `multiConnect` also have the `instanceKey` prop.
-If you want to make use of it you should use the `IMultiConnectProps` in props type. `instanceKey` is either generated automatically by the `multiConnect` or passed explicitly to the component in case you need multiple containers to use the same redux state branch.
+If you want to make use of it, you should use the `IMultiConnectProps` in props type. `instanceKey` is either generated automatically by the `multiConnect` or passed explicitly to the component if you need multiple containers to use the same redux state branch.

     ```